One Aldwych: Rooms

-The hotel contains 105 rooms and suites.
+The hotel contains 100 rooms and suites.
 The rooms are described by Lonely Planet as being "spacious and stylish with raw silk curtains, natural tones and modern art, with bath tubs big enough for two".

 The founder, Campbell Gray, has professed that the hotel is intended to be a classic hotel, not a boutique hotel or geared towards "young, trendy people", although the hotel does attract many fashionistas and West End aficionados under 40.

 The hotel contains a 400 piece art collection purchased by Campbell Gray, featuring artists such as Cecilia Vargas, Richard Walker, Joost Beerents, Emily Young and Justine Smith.

 Restaurants and bars

-One Aldwych contains two restaurants, Indigo and Eneko, as well as The Lobby Bar.
+One Aldwych contains one restaurant, Indigo, as well as The Lobby Bar.
 Indigo serves modern British cuisine and is open every day.
-Eneko serves modern Basque cuisine, with menus overseen by the celebrated Michelin starred chef, Eneko Atxa.
-In addition to afternoon tea, the hotel provides a Charlie and the Chocolate Factory themed tea.
+The Lobby Bar is where you go for afternoon tea, it features a Charlie and the Chocolate Factory themed tea.

 The Lobby Bar is located in the grand high-ceilinged lobby which was once the reception area to the former newspaper building.
+It has been named one of the top five hotel bars in the world.
 The grand lobby has been described as "dramatic and aircraft-hangar-capacious with enormous polished oak arched windows."
 The Lobby Bar is noted for its cocktails.